 If you are doing it for the “wrong” reasons, it will be harder to answer that question.
 For example, you shouldn’t pursue an international fellowship just because you like travel.
 What about the fellowship should help you gain skills or expertise you couldn’t otherwise get through other experiences.
 For example, the fellowship experience might put you on a publication track, help you enter grad school, or give you the chance to meet people in your field over the long term.

-That’s what the fellowship organizations want to see in your application- what you are going to do after the fellowship.
-They care more about that than what you did up until the point of your application.
+That’s what the fellowship organizations want to see in your application.
+They care more about what you plan to do after than what you did up until the point of your application.
 Many applicants will assume they have all the credentials to get the fellowship and that makes them a shoe-in.
 Remember to put some focus in your application on what you plan to do after your fellowship experience.

 What are some key things people should evaluate in a fellowship program?